Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/FULL_PAPER_PURE.md

 SeizureTransformer [1] exemplifies both the advances and evaluation gaps in modern seizure detection.
 The architecture combines U-Net's biomedical segmentation capabilities with Transformer self-attention to capture local and global EEG patterns [1].
 Trained on a subset of TUSZ v1.5.2 (~910 hours) [3] plus the Siena Scalp EEG Database (128 hours) [11], the model processes 19-channel EEG at 256 Hz through 60-second windows [1].
 With roughly 41 million parameters and publicly available pretrained weights (~=168 MB) [1], SeizureTransformer won the EpilepsyBench Challenge, achieving 37% sensitivity at 1 false alarm per 24 hours on the Dianalund dataset [5]—a Danish long-term monitoring corpus distinct from its training data.
 The authors' decision to openly share their weights enables reproducible evaluation, a practice we build on here [1].

 Despite training on TUSZ, SeizureTransformer has never been evaluated on TUSZ's held-out evaluation set using Temple's official scoring software [6].
 EpilepsyBench marks TUSZ results with a train emoji ([train]) [5], indicating the model was trained on this dataset and therefore showing no evaluation metrics.
 While this conservative approach prevents overfitting claims, it overlooks the careful patient-disjoint split design that specifically enables valid held-out evaluation [3].
 This represents a broader pattern in the field: models are trained on Dataset X, evaluated on Dataset Y with favorable scoring, generalization is claimed, yet performance on X's properly designed evaluation set remains unknown [7,8].
-The uniform application of SzCORE scoring across all EpilepsyBench datasets, while ensuring consistency, obscures dataset-specific performance that would be revealed by matched evaluation tools [5].
+The uniform application of SzCORE Event scoring across all EpilepsyBench datasets, while ensuring consistency, obscures dataset-specific performance that would be revealed by matched evaluation tools [5].

 The clinical deployment of seizure detection systems requires meeting stringent performance thresholds.
 Clinical goals typically target 75% sensitivity or higher [10], while human reviewers achieve approximately 1 false alarm per 24 hours [10].
 These requirements reflect the reality of clinical workflows where excessive false alarms lead to alarm fatigue and system abandonment.
 However, whether a system meets these thresholds depends critically on the evaluation methodology employed.
 Previous work has highlighted challenges in cross-dataset generalization [9], the need for standardized evaluation metrics [7], and broader reproducibility issues in medical AI [8].
 Our work addresses these challenges by performing the missing evaluation: testing SeizureTransformer on TUSZ's held-out set using multiple scoring methodologies, revealing how evaluation choices fundamentally shape performance claims in seizure detection systems.